hassenmorad/Irvine_Package_Theft/README.md

 I created an [interactive map](https://hassenmorad.github.io/irvine.html) that allows users to look for correlations & patterns between these different categories of petty theft

-*Thhe first iteration of this project was a [time-lapse video](https://youtu.be/a6sYRXIeFhY) of map images created with matplotlib, plotting package theft plotted by month.
+*The first iteration of this project was a [time-lapse video](https://youtu.be/a6sYRXIeFhY) of map images created with matplotlib, plotting package theft plotted by month.